mtav/QNO_GUI/README.md

+# Background

+This game is a graphical implementation of [QNO](https://github.com/Q-Philia/QNO/) by Q-Philia.

+It was created for the [Quantum Game Jam 2022](https://itch.io/jam/quantum-game-jam-2022).

+See also the related [itch.io page](https://quantummike.itch.io/quantumcardgameprototype).

 # The game rules

 While the name and gameplay of QNO resemble that of the popular card game UNO, there are a lot of key differences between the two games.
 The QNO game will walk you through what your options are on each turn, but it is still a good idea for everyone to thoroughly read through the rules before playing for the first time.